-This paleontology company is dedicated to helping preserve fossils in the American west.
+This paleontology company is dedicated to helping preserve fossils in the American West.
 You can go on Dinosaur Dig Site Adventure Tours (for kids over age 10) where you will be provided with tools and training on how to look for fossils and bones.
 If you find teeth, fossils, bones, etc.–you actually get to keep them for yourself and take them home with you!
 If you are unlucky on your dig, you can buy real teeth or fossils!
-All of the for sale items have been legally and ethically obtained from private land and there for you to take home!
+All of the for-sale items have been legally and ethically obtained from private land and are there for you to take home!

 Dakota Sunset Museum

-If you find yourself traveling in northern South Dakota, consider swinging by the Dakota Sunset Museum is Gettysburg.
-This museum has won awards and has exhibits that have been around since the late 1800’s!
+If you find yourself traveling in northern South Dakota, consider swinging by the Dakota Sunset Museum in Gettysburg.
+This museum has won awards and has exhibits that have been around since the late 1800s!
 There are more than 15,000 obituaries in the museum along with other family history information, so if you think you have roots in South Dakota, the research can be done at the Dakota Sunset Museum.
-You can see a general store, one room school house, a barbershop, big game collection, civil war collections, a 1870’s Native American dress, and the 40 ton Sacred Medicine Rock imbedded with human foot prints!
+You can see a general store, a one-room schoolhouse, a barbershop, a big game collection, civil war collections, an 1870’s Native American dress, and the 40 ton Sacred Medicine Rock embedded with human footprints!

 World Fossil Finder Museum